Ilya Kabakov: Career

 Unlike many underground Soviet artists, Kabakov joined the Union of Soviet Artists in 1959 and became a full member in 1962.
 This was a prestigious position in the USSR and it brought with it substantial material benefits.
 In general, Kabakov illustrated children's books for 3 to 6 months a year and then spent the remainder of his time on his own projects.

-In the vibrant art scene of 1970s Moscow, Ilya Kabakov's unconventional talent found an unexpected champion in Dina Vierny, a distinguished gallerist with a keen eye for groundbreaking art.
-Vierny, after a visit in Moscow in the early 1970’s, committed to supporting artists resisting the constraints of socialist realism, discovered Kabakov.
-The fateful meeting occurred on the evening of January 16, 1970, when Vierny recognized Kabakov as an artist of exceptional originality, despite being unknown and prohibited from exhibiting in Moscow.
-Vierny's genuine interest in Kabakov's work transcended time, enduring for over 27 years.
-Despite Kabakov's infrequent exhibitions in Moscow, his drawings managed to captivate international audiences.
-Vierny not only encouraged Kabakov to leave the Soviet Union for broader recognition but also actively supported him by acquiring a substantial number of his works.
+In the art scene of 1970s Moscow, Ilya Kabakov's talent found a champion in Dina Vierny, a gallerist.
+Vierny, after a visit in Moscow in the early 1970s, committed to supporting artists resisting the constraints of socialist realism, discovered Kabakov.
+The meeting occurred on the evening of January 16, 1970, when Vierny recognized and appreciated Kabakov as an artist of originality, despite being unknown and prohibited from exhibiting in Moscow.
+Vierny's interest in Kabakov's work endured for over 27 years.
+Despite Kabakov's infrequent exhibitions in Moscow, his drawings captivated international audiences.
+Vierny encouraged Kabakov to leave the Soviet Union for broader recognition, and supported him by acquiring a substantial number of his works.
 This support was not limited to Kabakov alone; Vierny, upon her return, brought back works by other non-conformist artists such as Erik Boulatov and Vladimir Yankilevsky, known as the Group of Boulevard Sretensky.
 Together, these artists, despite differing styles, shared a common struggle against state-imposed artistic limitations, particularly the constraints of socialist realism.
-Vierny's commitment culminated in the groundbreaking exhibition "Russian Avant-Garde - Moscow 1973" at her Saint-Germain-des-Prés gallery, showcasing the diverse yet united front of non-conformist artists challenging the artistic norms of their time.“I still can't get used to the word "Russia": I lived all of my life in it and I don't feel like a Russian, but rather a Soviet person, a Soviet artist.”
+Vierny's commitment culminated in the exhibition "Russian Avant-Garde - Moscow 1973" at her Saint-Germain-des-Prés gallery, showcasing the diverse yet united front of non-conformist artists challenging the artistic norms of their time.